normj/NormDev.MiniProfiler.AWS/README.md

 # NormDev.MiniProfiler.AWS

-An unofficial package to add AWS service calls to [MiniProfiler](https://github.com/MiniProfiler/dotnet) traces. **Do not report issues with this library on AWS repositories.**
+An unofficial package to add AWS service calls to [MiniProfiler](https://github.com/MiniProfiler/dotnet) traces.

+Although I work on the AWS .NET team this is not an AWS project.
+This is a personal side project so **Do not report issues with this library on AWS repositories.**

 ![alt text](./Docs/example-screenshot.png)